daveschafer/IOT-HS18/Adafruit.IO/README.md

 **Important note about feeds**: "For example, if you have a project with one temperature sensor and two humidity sensors, you would need to create three feeds."
 **Important note 2**: adafruit only knows '-' and no '_'.
-It will change '_' to '-', pleas remember this when creating geeds
+It will change '_' to '-', pleas remember this when creating feeds

 ## Adafruit.IO and Raspberry